Skip to content

 • xs breakpoint no longer exists (at least not in CSS class names).
 It is a result of Bootstrap v5.x (and web, in general) mobile-first approach which defaults layouts to the smallest breakpoint available and goes up from there.
 Do not worry, it does not mean you have to support mobile layouts.
 But in case you do, see how is xs migrated in examples below.

 • hidden-xs is replaced by d-block d-sm-none (hide on extra small).
+Note the change from xs to sm due to the change in layout breakpoint sizes in Bootstrap v5.

 • visible-xs is replaced by d-none d-sm-block (show on extra small).